chinmayanaik123/Parallel-In-Serial-Out-Shift-Register/README.md

 ## Installation of Tool's

 #### esim:
 esim is an open-source EDA tool used for circuit design and simulation.
-Using esim we can draw circuit using Kicad, generate netlist and simulate using Ngspice.
+Using esim we can draw circuit using Kicad, generate netlist and simulate using Ngspice.developed by the FOSSEE team at IIT Bombay.

 For more information: <https://esim.fossee.in/home>